x12q/kotlin-randomizer/README.md

 # How it works

-At compile time:
+- This plugin is a kotlin compiler plugin, it modifies the IR (intermediate representation) tree to generate and inject code into `makeRandom` argument of the `random` function when it is called.
-- if `makeRandom` lambda in `random` function is not provided by users=> this library + plugin will generate a new `makeRandom` lambda that can actually generate a random instance and replace the default `makeRandom` with the generated one.
+- This happens at compile time.
-- if `makeRandom` lambda is already provided by users => do nothing.
+- It is noticed that if users provide a `makeRandom` argument, this plugin will not modify that one.
+Code generation only runs when users __DO NOT__ provide a `makeRandom`.